Bankruptcy Attorney in Killeen & Waco Experienced in Representing Active Duty Military Members and Veterans

 If you are a soldier or a veteran with financial challenges, you may be wondering whether you qualify for bankruptcy relief and filing a bankruptcy case could effect your military career and your security clearance. .

 Fortunately, soldiers and veterans can file for bankruptcy relief just like civilians, and you may even be entitled to certain protections because of your service.
-When you contact Attorney Erin B. Shank for a free initial consultation, she can help you review your options and determine what is best for you.
+When you contact Attorney Erin Baker Shank for a free initial consultation, she can help you review your options and determine what is best for you.

 Bankruptcy Guidance for Military Personnel in Central Texas